borntyping/maintenance/docs/status.rst

 Status
 ^^^^^^

 This page links to most of the open-source projects I have published and displays their current status.
-It should list all projects from `my github profile <borntyping_>`_, but projects from `borntyping-sandbox`_ are not listed.
+It should list all projects from `my github profile <borntyping_>`_, though projects from `borntyping-sandbox`_ are not listed.

 .. toctree::